-This study considers the effects on Lake Rotorua water quality of alum dosing two inflows to the lake.
+This study considers the effects on Lake Rotorua water quality of alum dosing of its stream inflows.
 Alum dosing commenced in the Utuhina Stream in 2006 and in the Puarenga Stream in 2009.
 Dosing rates were highly variable in each stream on a daily time scale.
 A one-month 'rolling average' showed that the combined dose to the streams was up to 400 kg Al per day.
 Dosing rates were consistently higher once the Puarenga inflow dosing commenced and particularly from 2011 to the end of our study period in 2012.
-Alum dosing was highly effective in adsorbing ('locking up') dissolved reactive phosphorus (DRP) in the stream inflows, particularly above certain threshold concentrations, as indicated by extremely low dissolved reactive phosphorus concentrations and low ratios of DRP to total phosphorus (DRP:TP) in the stream inflows below the dosing point.
+Alum dosing was highly effective in adsorbing ('locking up') dissolved reactive phosphorus (DRP) in the stream inflows, particularly above certain threshold concentrations (c.
+100 kg Al day-1 in Utuhina Stream and 75 kg Al d-1 in Puarenga Stream).
+The effects of dosing were extremely low dissolved reactive phosphorus concentrations and low ratios of DRP to total phosphorus (DRP:TP) in the stream inflows below the dosing point.
 Concentrations of TP remained largely unchanged in the streams below the dosing point, suggesting that turbulence in the streams maintained the adsorbed DRP as suspended particulate phosphorus.